szarta/stars-reborn/README.md

  * Python 2.7+
  * PySide - a Qt Python library (for rendering the graphical interface)
- * shapely - a Python polygon library (for scanning calculations)
+ * pyclipper - a Python polygon clipping library (for scanning calculations)
- * numpy - an excellent Python math library (to speed up shapely calculations)
  * jsonpickle - to quickly save and load Python objects (save games, etc)

 # Installation #